a-paxton/oss-community-health/scripts/sentiment_analysis/oss_community-language_dynamics.md

 ```

-#### Model 1.1b: Overall results
+#### Overall results

-Now we bring together all analyses from Model 1.1b.
+Now we bring together all analyses from Model 1.1.

 ```r